 This specialized breeding…

-Was done under the provisions of the palace, because the Pekingese back then were considered “royal dogs” and not something that was owned by commoners.
+It was done under the provisions of the palace because the Pekingese back then were considered “royal dogs” and not something commoners owned.
+Back then, these little guys were used as lap dogs in religious settings because they were the “lion dog.”

 This changed a bit…

 In 1860, when the British looted the Imperial Palace in China holding Pekingese dogs and took 5 of them back to England.
-One of the dogs was even given to Queen Victoria, and since it was such an interesting dog, it caused a big demand across the countries for dog lovers.
+One of the dogs was even given to Queen Victoria, and since it was such an exciting dog, it caused a significant demand across the country for dog lovers.

-The Pekingese is found across the world, and China is littered with Pekingese dogs and puppies from the royal families to the public.
-It’s also quite popular within the United States as well which is probably why your reading this article now!
+Today the Pekingese is found worldwide, and China is littered with Pekingese dogs and puppies from the royal families to the public.
+It’s also quite popular within the United States, which is probably why you’re reading this article now!

 Pekingese Characteristics